tonymeng/kafka-storm-example/README.md

 1. Install storm (`brew install storm`).
 2. Updating configs in `~/.storm/storm.yaml`.
 These configs need to be updated with `nimbus.host: "<external nimbus ip>"`.
-3. Building LogLineTopologyCluster into a jar (with dependencies).
-Jar up LogLineTopologyCluster with all dependencies in the project (minus org.apache.storm:storm-core:0.9.1-incubating).
+3. Building TestTopologyCluster into a jar (with dependencies).
+Jar up TestTopologyCluster with all dependencies in the project (minus org.apache.storm:storm-core:0.9.1-incubating).
-4. Deploying using the command `storm jar <path/to/>storm-loglines.jar LogLineTopologyCluster <internal zookeeper ip>:2181 logs`
+4. Deploying using the command `storm jar <path/to/>storm-loglines.jar TestTopologyCluster <internal zookeeper ip>:2181 logs`

 Now the topology should be visible by typing `storm list`.